pactus-project/PIPs/PIPs/pip-17.md

 Submitting a new TLD requires a transfer transaction to the treasury address with this structure:

-* Memo: `TLD [name] [registrar]`
+* Memo: `TLD [name] [registrar]` (example: `TLD pac pc1zwqxz2wmz5upuvxzj3kpgfq3k2are4s3ctqxtxy`)
-* Amount should be 10000 PAC coins to prevent random TLD registrations.
+* Amount should be 10000 PAC coins to prevent random spam TLD registrations.

+> NOTE: memo limit is 64 characters in Pactus, and address contains 42 characters, so, we can define TLDs up to 17  characters.

 The Owner MUST be able to change the contract by submitting the same name with a different contract address.
-Additionally, some other address MUST NOT be able to register the same TLD.
+Additionally, some other address MUST NOT be able to register the same TLD. any transaction with different style and lower amount MUST be considered as a normal transfer transaction.

+The network/blockchain nodes SHOULD keep track of this PNS TLDs, index them (their owner, name and last registrar) and define RPC methods for resolving them.

 ### Registrars